DenisBiondic/ImmutableGrafana/README.md

 # Important

 This feature is only available in grafana master branch, and is scheduled to be release with Grafana 4.7!
 Check here: https://github.com/grafana/grafana/milestone/72

+If you consider to use this approach for your code, I suggest you tag the grafana/grafana:master with your own tag and use that image instead, so that you are not suprised if grafana/grafana:master is suddenly not so stable.